The Barun valley – Danda Kharka

 En-route Khongma

 Their diminishing size told us that we were gaining altitude.
 Then came a place that allowed the porters to sit and rest, leaning against the wall.
 We took the opportunity to gulp down sips of water.
 Some of us preferred to sit, but I chose not to.
 For me, it would have made it more difficult to regain momentum after that.
 For me, en-route rests are about stopping walks, but still standing on my feet.
 In this aspect, probably I resemble horses more than humans.
-Apparently, horses don’t lie fown while sleeping.
+Apparently, horses don’t lie down while sleeping.

 En-route Khongma